Do You Have to Take Thyroid Medication For Life Once You Start?

 Hypothyroidism caused by postpartum thyroiditis

-Postpartum thyroiditis is another inflammatory condition of the thyroid gland which can temporarily cause hypothyroidism which is often reversible.
+Postpartum thyroiditis is another inflammatory condition of the thyroid gland that can temporarily cause hypothyroidism which is often reversible.

 It occurs in about 5% of women in the first year after they give birth.